danbatiste/DSBot/README.md

  * discord.py
  * lxml
  * request
+ * pillow

 To install the modules, do

-`pip install discord.py lxml request`
+`pip install discord.py lxml request pillow`

 if that doesn't work, on Windows, do